Rider Waite Tarot Deck Viva Luna Studios

 From my limited collection, some of my favorite Oracle card decks are:

-- Dream Cards.
+• Dream Cards.
 These have beautiful artwork.
-You can ask a question or hold a concept in mind, pick a card.
-And then some pictures will elicit thoughts and emotions and perhaps help in dream interpretation.
+You can ask a question or hold a concept in mind, and then pick a card.
+And then some pictures will elicit thoughts and emotions, perhaps helping with dream interpretation.

-- Aboriginal Spirit Oracle.
+• Aboriginal Spirit Oracle.
 This is a deck I picked up in Australia.
-The deck uses Aboriginal art and stories with more explanations in the booklet.
+The deck features Aboriginal art and stories, with more explanation in the booklet.
 You pick a card and look it up in the booklet.
-There you find a traditional Aboriginal story along with a message for you to contemplate.
+There, you will find a traditional Aboriginal story, along with a message to contemplate.

 Whether working with Tarot cards or with Oracle cards, it always comes back to being your journey, your interpretation, and how you wish to apply it to your own life.
-The more you use the cards, the more energy is stored, creating a greater connection between you and the cards, and improving their accuracy and meaning.
+The more you use the cards, the more energy they store, deepening your connection with them and improving their accuracy and meaning.

 To watch me doing live readings during a presentation, click on the links below.